 2019 Awardee: Paul Dischiavo

 This year, Paul Dischiavo was selected as the 2019 recipient of the Ruth Schwartz School Social Worker of the Year award.
 Paul has spent the last two decades dedicated to the Mohawk Valley Region, his community, and his profession.
 He began his career as an elementary School Social Worker in the Sauquoit Valley Central School District and he remains there as the leader of the School and Wellness Community.
 His principal, Mark Putman describes his as “a constant wealth of knowledge who is student-centered and brings a much-needed perspective in how best to help students to be successful.”
+Read more.

 2018 Awardee: Joan Conti

 2017 Awardee: Jaye Murray

-Jaye Murray, Executive Director of the Office of Guidance and School Counseling for the New York City Department of Education is a veteran social worker of over 25 years whose work has included community based family, individual and group counseling, private clinical practice, substance abuse counseling, programming for children of alcoholics, supervision and School Social Work.
+Being a School Social Worker in New York City is a daunting experience.
+School Social Workers bare the responsibilities for making sure there is dignity for all races and identities and genders as well as tech, show moral integrity and demonstrate human compassion for that which is right as we work alongside educators for a child’s right to an education.
+Jaye Murray, serves as the Executive Director of the Office of Guidance and School Counseling for the New York City Department of Education who guides School Social Workers through this process.
+She is a veteran social worker of over 25 years whose work has included community based family, individual and group counseling, private clinical practice, substance abuse counseling, programming for children of alcoholics, supervision and School Social Work.
 Read more.